GGNado/Website_QuantumSatEst_py/README.md

 - **Uvicorn**: ASGI server used to run the FastAPI app.
 - **MySQL**: Relational database used for data storage and management.
 - **Pydantic**: For data validation and type checking.
+- **Jinja**: Templating engine used for rendering dynamic HTML content based on backend data.

 ---